Saiyato/volumio-plugin-helper/README.md

 $2 = plugin name (zipfile must have the same name)

+$3 = branch (will check if specified branch exists, otherwise it will fail; no time to add graceful catches)

 E.g. if you want the kodi plugin by Saiyato:
 ```
 ./volumio_install_from_zip.sh Saiyato volumio-kodi-plugin